 CoreSync Ceiling Mounted Occupancy Sensors are wireless and self-powered, providing a cost-effective way to control energy use in unoccupied rooms.
 The CoreSync Ceiling Mounted Occupancy Sensor harvests solar energy from indoor light and uses radio frequency technology to communicate wirelessly...

-Low voltage sensor platform leveraging network-connected Molex CoreSync infrastructure for digital building applications.
-Low voltage sensor platform leveraging network-connected Molex CoreSync infrastructure for digital building applications: VOC (volatile organic compounds) temperature, humidity, and pressure data granularly collected by Molex sensor...
+The Advanced Environmental Sensor is a low voltage sensor platform leveraging network connected Molex CoreSync infrastructure for digital building applications.
+VOCs (volatile organic compounds), temperature, and humidity data granularly collected by Molex sensor array can be transferred to BMS and/or...